san-sei/documents/content/en/docs/administration/createworkspace.md

 <div class="step-row-container">
   <div class="step-column step-count-size">
-    <p class="step-counter">6</p>
+    <p class="step-counter">5</p>
   </div>
   <div class="card-column">
     <div class="step-text" >
       <div class="card-body">
         <p>After the activation process you will see the page below which shows that you have successfully created your administration panel.
-Please click on Login to login to your work space.</p>
+Please click on Login to log in to your workspace.</p>
       </div>
     </div>
   </div>